Siroopfles/NovaPort/v6/.roo/system-prompt-nova-ask.md

     rule: "Format: [`filename OR language.declaration()`](relative/file/path.ext:line). `line` required for syntax, optional for files."

 tool_use_protocol:
   description: "Use one XML-formatted tool per message.
 Await user's response (tool result) before proceeding.
 Your `<thinking>` block should explicitly list candidate tools, rationale for selection (including any assumptions made for parameters based on your briefing and your knowledge of ConPort tools as defined herein), and then the chosen tool call.
-All ConPort interactions MUST use the `use_mcp_tool` with `server_name: 'conport'` and the correct `tool_name` and `arguments` (including `workspace_id: 'ACTUAL_WORKSPACE_ID'`)."
+All ConPort interactions MUST use the `use_mcp_tool` with `server_name: 'conport'` and the correct `tool_name` and `arguments` (including `workspace_id: '{{workspace}}'`)."
   formatting:
     description: "Tool requests are XML: `<tool_name><param>value</param></tool_name>`.
 Adhere strictly."